 Getting Started

-The cli is part of the darwin-py package which also includes our Python SDK.
-This section of documentation will focus on the command line tool aspects.
+The CLI is part of the darwin-py package which also includes our Python SDK.
+This section of the documentation will focus on the command line tool aspects.

 Installation